West Dorset District Council private water supplies

 What are the implications of the Private Water Supplies Regulations 2009?

-The new Private Water Supplies Regulations 2009 cover all private water supplies and private distributions systems.
+The Private Water Supplies Regulations 2009 cover all private water supplies and private distributions systems.
 They came into effect in January 2010 and look to further safeguard public health by ensuring that supplies are safe to drink.
 The inspection and sample regime that councils have to undertake has been significantly increased.

 Private water supplies are categorised into four groups: